Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Conclusion

 \section{Conclusion}

-In summary, on different scales, starting from the fiber scale: We experimentally determined the humidity dependent longitudinal fiber elastic modulus using Atomic Force Microscopy and poly-fitted the humidity dependent fiber elasticity.
-The obtained maximum Young's modulus at 2\% relative humidity is about 270 MPa and rather lower than values published in the literature.
-It can be attributed to the fact that the tested fiber is rather a fiber from a finished paper sheets than a raw one without the influence of a paper-making process.
-Further, the obtained relationship allows calculation of fiber Young's modulus at any humidity level.
-Hygroscopic expansion coefficient was obtained to be 0.41 by recording the change of fiber cross-section swelling at different relative humidity levels.
-On the fiber/fiber cross scale: Humidity dependent cohesive zone model is applied, jointly with the humidity dependent elasticity to simulate the mechanical behaviour of fiber network under tensile test on a higher scale.
-On the fiber network scale: The mechanical behaviour of simulated tensile test under humidity influence was in good qualitative agreement, compared to the experimental data on the paper sheet scale found in literature.
-Experimental tensile tests of paper-sheet were carried out to study the local failure system.
+In summary, on different scales, starting from the fiber scale: We experimentally determined the humidity dependent longitudinal fiber elastic modulus using atomic force microscopy and proposed an power law for decaying of the humidity dependent fiber elasticity.
+The obtained Young's modulus was about 4 GPa and slightly lower than values published in the literature.
+It could be attributed to the fact that the tested fiber was rather a fiber from a finished paper sheets than a raw one without the influence of a paper-making process.
+Hygroscopic expansion coefficient was obtained to be 0.35 using confocal laser scanning microscopy, by recording the change of fiber cross-section swelling at different relative humidity levels.
+On the fiber/fiber cross scale: humidity dependent cohesive zone model was proposed and applied, jointly with the humidity dependent elasticity to simulate the mechanical behaviour of fiber network under tensile test on a higher scale.
+On the fiber network scale: we carried out a series of parameter studies, and determined that key contribution to RH influence on the mechanical behaviour is due to the RH-dependent exponential decaying from single fiber elasticity, whereas the interfiber properties play a minor role in the reported material parameter range.
+The mechanical behaviour of simulated tensile test under humidity influence was in good qualitative agreement, compared to our experimental test on the paper sheet scale.
 The fiber network failure in a locally wetted region was revealed by tracking individual fluorescently stained fibers using fluorescence macro videography.
 Compared to the simulated fiber network failure, both experimental tensile test and the cohesive finite element simulations demonstrated the pull-out of fibers and implied the significant role of the fiber-fiber debonding in the failure process of the wet paper.